ibm-cloud-docs/secrets-manager/certificates.md

-## Importing your existing certificates from the CLI
+## Importing certificates from the CLI
 {: #import-certificates-cli}
 {: cli}